Learn more about the people who volunteer to keep IFREE Mission-Driven and open for new opportunities:

 Tucker Andersen briefly pursued various occupational opportunities, then spent twenty-seven years with the private investment partnership Cumberland Associates, including fifteen years as a co-managing partner of the firm.
 Subsequent to his retirement from that position, he founded Above All Advisors, a consulting and investment firm.
 In addition, he is on several advisory and private company boards.
 These include the Questech Corporation, Value Insight Partners, a fund of funds specializing in hedge funds with a fundamental value orientation and Artificial Cell Technologies, an early stage nanotech-biotech venture firm pursuing research in the development of artificial vaccines.
 He served on the board of trustees at the Phillips Exeter Academy for ten years including positions as vice-president and chairs of both the executive and investment committees.
 Following his retirement from the Exeter board, he has remained a member of the investment committee.
 His service since 1989 makes him the longest serving member of that committee.
 He currently serves as a trustee and member of the investment committee of Wesleyan University.
 Among other board positions, he also serves on the board and the executive committee of the Cato Institute and as a trustee of the Warren, CT Congregational church.
 He received his B.A. in Quantitative Studies from Wesleyan University in 1963.
 Tucker is the recipient of both the Wesleyan Distinguished Alumnus Award and the Exeter Founder’s Day Award.
 He is both a Chartered Financial Analyst and an Associate Member of the Society of Actuaries.

-Dr. Cary Deck is a professor of economics in the Sam M. Walton College of Business at the University of Arkansas and also serves as the Director of the Behavioral Business Research Laboratory.
+Dr. Cary Deck is a professor of economics at the University of Alabama and also serves as the Director of The Interactive Decision Experiment (TIDE) Lab.
 His research uses controlled laboratory experiments to investigate a wide array of topics from market institutions to individual choice behavior.
 Dr. Deck’s work has been supported by grants from the National Science Foundation, the National Institutes of Health, and the Federal Trade Commission and has been published in American Economic Review, Econometrica, Review of Economics and Statistics, and Review of Economic Studies among others.
 He received his Ph.D. from the University of Arizona and has been an affiliate of the Economic Science Institute at Chapman University, a Fulbright Scholar at the University of Economics in Prague, the Rasmuson Chair in Economics at the University of Alaska – Anchorage, and an Erskine Fellow at the University of Canterbury in New Zealand.
 He currently serves as the Co-Editor for the Southern Economic Journal and as an Associate Editor for the Journal of Behavioral and Experimental Economics.

 BOD, Chairman of the Board